Feel like meeting us,

-Processing an appeal is a costly business.
+Processing an appeal takes a lot of time.
 Van Haren Learning Solutions promotes the quality improvement of the certification but does see the risk of students who have failed on their own accord appealing without due cause.
 For this reason, we will charge candidates a fee of 50% of the RRP price of an exam to initiate an appeal procedure.
 These costs are purely to compensate for the effort to execute the appeal.

 The appeal procedure can cover the following subjects

 A. Appeals regarding a disagreement with the examination procedure